-Ed Hirs, Energy Fellow Lecturer & TV Commentator
+Ed Hirs, Principal, Energy Fellow Lecturer & Media Commentator

 Who Should Attend?

-About 235 professionals & executives from 27 US states and 9 countries - as far and diverse as Japan, Kazakhstan, The Netherlands, UK, Venezuela, Poland, Spain and Canada joined 2022 EVC to gain a better understanding of current developments and geopolitical conditions of the industry.
+About 251 professionals & executives from 24 US states and 7 countries - as far and diverse as Kazakhstan, Dominican Republic, Hungary, Poland, Germany and Canada joined 2023 EVC to gain a better understanding of current developments and geopolitical conditions of the industry.
 Attendees interacted and engaged with the leaders to discuss solutions to complex challenges faced by investors, appraisers, and clients during these volatile and challenging economic times.